-- Update Table of Contents as needed. - 2.
-(Section 2.2.2, #7 Research and Management Objective, page 13) An annual Stock Assessment Fishery Evaluation (SAFE) report discussing current biological and economic status of the fisheries, guideline harvest ranges, and support for different management decisions or changes in harvest strategies will be prepared by the State (ADF&G lead agency), with NMFS and scallop plan team input when appropriate. - 3.
-(Section 3.1.1.2, page 20) Revise the sentence as follows:

-Annually, The Council's Scientific and Statistical Committee will set a statewide ABC for the weathervane scallop fishery prior to the beginning of the fishing season(s). - 4.
-(Section 4.4. page 34) Revise the sentence as follows: - Vessel participation and total catch by registration area and year are published in the annually updated Stock Assessment and Fishery Evaluation (SAFE) Report compiled by the Scallop Plan Team of the North Pacific Fishery Management Council. - 5.
-Update chapter numbering for Ecosystem Component heading from 4.3.5 to 4.4.1 (Page 34) - 6.
-(Section 4.4.1 Page 34) Revise the sentence as follows:

-Evaluation of EC species bycatch in the weathervane scallop fishery occurs annually through the existing Stock Assessment and Fishery Evaluation (SAFE) report process. process.
+- 3. (Section 2.2.2, #7 Research and Management Objective, page 13) - An annual Stock Assessment Fishery Evaluation (SAFE) report discussing current biological and economic status of the fisheries, guideline harvest ranges, and support for different management decisions or changes in harvest strategies will be prepared by the State (ADF&G lead agency), with NMFS and scallop plan team input when appropriate. - 4.
+(Section 3.1.1.2, page 20) Revise the sentence as follows: Annually, The Council's Scientific and Statistical Committee will set a statewide ABC for the weathervane scallop fishery prior to the beginning of the fishing season(s). - 5.
+(Section 3.1.1.2, page 20) Revise the paragraph as follows: - Overfishing Limit (OFL).
+The OFL will be used to determine if overfishing occurs in a given year.
+Overfishing occurs if the total catch exceeds the OFL.......It may be appropriate to establish OFL on a multi-year basis based on stability of the stock status and the determination of harvest specification that are not likely to fluctuate significantly from year to year that would result in exceeding OFL. - 6.
+(Section 4.4. page 34) Revise the sentence as follows: - Vessel participation and total catch by registration area and year are published in the annually updated Stock Assessment and Fishery Evaluation (SAFE) Report compiled by the Scallop Plan Team of the North Pacific Fishery Management Council. - 7.
+Update chapter numbering for Ecosystem Component heading from 4.3.5 to 4.4.1 (Page 34) - 8.
+(Section 4.4.1 Page 34) Revise the sentence as follows: Evaluation of EC species bycatch in the weathervane scallop fishery occurs annually through the existing Stock Assessment and Fishery Evaluation (SAFE) report process. process.
 The SAFE report annually summarizes best available scientific information on EC species.